Armistice Day: 21st century

-In the United Kingdom and Commonwealth countries, both Remembrance Day and Remembrance Sunday are commemorated formally, but are not public holidays.
+In the United Kingdom, Armistice Day is observed with a two minute silence on the eleventh hour, with the main service taking place on Remembrance Sunday (also known as Remembrance Day).
+Both days are commemorated formally but are not public holidays.
 The National Service of Remembrance is held in London on Remembrance Sunday.
+The Catholic Bishops of England and Wales suggested that churches should conduct a Requiem Mass for the dead of the war on Sunday 11 November 2018.

 In the United States, Veterans Day honors American veterans, both living and deceased.
 The official day of national remembrance of those killed in action is Memorial Day, which predates World War I. Some, including American novelist Kurt Vonnegut and American Veteran For Peace Rory Fanning, have urged Americans to resume observation of 11 November as Armistice Day, a day to reflect on how we can achieve peace as it was originally observed.

-In France, the holiday is known as Remembrance Day (Jour du Souvenir).
+In France, the holiday may also be known as Remembrance Day (Jour du Souvenir).

 In Belgium, it remains Armistice Day (Jour de l'Armistice).

-The day has been a statutory holiday in Serbia since 2012.
+The day has been a public holiday in Serbia since 2012.
 The Serbian forces suffered the largest casualty rate in World War I. To commemorate their victims, people in Serbia wear Natalie's ramonda as a symbol of remembrance.

 In Poland, 11 November is observed as National Independence Day, a public holiday to commemorate the anniversary of the restoration of Poland's sovereignty as the Second Polish Republic in 1918, after 123 years of partition by the Russian Empire, the Kingdom of Prussia and the Habsburg Empire.

+In Romania, Armistice Day is observed as Veterans' Day or Combat Theater Veterans Day, the day also signifies the death of the first Romanian soldier in the Afghanistan war on 11 November 2003.
+Since 2015, the Romanian peony is used to pay tribute to the Romanian soldiers who died on the battlefield.

 Ceremonies are held in Kenya over the weekend two weeks after Armistice Day.
-This is because news of the armistice only reached today's Zambia about a fortnight later, where the German and British commanders then had to agree on the protocols for their own armistice ceremony.
+This is because news of the armistice only reached today's Zambia (the then Northern Rhodesia) about a fortnight later, where the German and British commanders then had to agree on the protocols for their own armistice ceremony.

 On 11 November 2018, the centenary of the Armistice, commemorations were held globally.
 In France, more than 60 heads of state and government gathered at the Arc de Triomphe in Paris.